Crash

 "I could use some help on a case."

 "Sure.
-Just tell me what I have to do."
-Keep working, thatīs it.
-Stop thinking about a man whoīs not worth it.
-A lot of other men are out there.
-Better men.
-I will find one and then Gil Grissom will suffer.
+What can I do?"
+Yeah.
+Keep working, that's for the best.
+Stop thinking about a man who's not worth it.
+Plenty of better men are out there.
+Right.
+Find one and make Gil Grissom suffer.
 Jeez!
 Stop it!
-Youīre doing it again.
+You're doing it again.

-The regular life in the CSI lab wasnīt bothered by their private drama.
+Well.
+The regular life in the CSI lab wasn't troubled by Greg's and Gil's private drama.
 Solving cases kept the team as busy as ever and left no time to think about personal matters.
-Everything ran quite normally.
-Well, almost everything.
-A good observer might have seen the weirdness beneath the surface of busy politeness.
+Everything ran as usual.
+Okay.
+Almost everything.
+There was some weirdness simmering beneath the surface of busy politeness.

-Saraīs coldness had become as scary as Grissomīs extreme moldering silence.
-Gregīs behavior was also alarming; he acted more serious than every senior CSI by far.
-Obviously, he had lost all his humor which had made him so famous as a lab boy.
-Brass, on the other hand, was often seen striding the halls of the lab with a peculiar smirk on his lips.
-Once, he even had been seen laughing with Dr. Robbins in the morgue.
-Strange indeed.
-Maybe the elder men had had their fun with the very interesting rumors spreading through the lab for the last couple of weeks.
+Sara's coldness had become as scary as Grissom's extreme moldering silence.
+Greg's behavior was also alarming; he acted more serious than every senior CSI and had lost his humor which had made him so famous as a lab boy.
+Whereas Brass was often seen striding the halls of the lab with a peculiar smirk on his lips.
+Once, he even had been seen laughing with Doc Robbins in the morgue.
+The two men didn't share the matter of their amusement with the team, though it could be the curious rumors spreading through the lab for the last couple of weeks.

-Greg had called Grissom by his given name, Greg had knocked down Hodges, Sofia claimed she had seen Greg coming out of Grissomīs apartment one morning, a woman had referred to Grissom as īgay guyī, Sara had cried and sought comfort in Nickīs arms, Catherine and Nick shared a secret they wonīt tell, Warrick had become engaged without telling anyone.
+Greg had called Grissom by his given name, Greg had knocked down Hodges, Sofia claimed she had seen Greg coming out of Grissom's apartment one morning, a woman had referred to Grissom as 'gay guy', Sara had cried and sought comfort in Nick's arms, Catherine and Nick shared a secret they won't talk about, and Warrick had become engaged without telling anyone.

 There was one rumor in the high tide which floated above.
 The biggest rumor of all.

 At a Crime Scene, a young, good-looking police officer had made a pass at Greg and Grissom had behaved out of line.
-"Whatīs going on here?
-Itīs not appropriate to flirt at a Crime Scene."
+"How dare you!
+It's not appropriate to flirt at a Crime Scene."

 Greg did just as well.
 "Oh yeah?
 But kissing was, was it?"